 How Does It Compare With the Previous Law?

-Previously, 529 accounts could be used for up to $10,000 per year in K–12 tuition expenses.
-2 However, the IRS does not currently recognize most homeschooling-related costs, such as curriculum materials, tutoring, or therapies, as qualified expenses.
-This means families using 529 funds for those purposes could have faced taxes and penalties.
+Under prior rules, 529 plans could be used for up to $10,000 per year in K–12 tuition expenses.
+2 But most homeschooling-related costs such as curriculum materials, tutoring services or therapeutic support were not considered qualified expenses by the IRS.
+As a result, families who used 529 funds for those purposes risked owing income taxes and penalties on the withdrawals.

 How OBBBA Could Impact Public Schools

-The One Big Beautiful Bill Act includes several tax and education-related provisions that may influence public school funding over time.
-By expanding education-related tax benefits that can be used outside traditional public school systems, the legislation could shift some financial support toward families pursuing private or home-based education options.
-If broadly adopted, these changes may alter the relative financial incentives associated with public education.
+The One Big Beautiful Bill Act contains several tax and education-related provisions that could affect public school funding over time.
+By broadening education-related tax benefits that apply beyond traditional public school settings, the legislation may redirect some financial support toward families choosing private or home-based education.
+If widely used, these incentives could change the financial dynamics associated with public education.

-Supporters of the legislation argue that expanded school choice and increased competition could encourage public schools to adapt and innovate.
+Supporters argue that expanded school choice and increased competition could prompt public schools to adapt and improve.

-Ultimately, the extent of the impact will depend on how widely the new provisions are utilized and how state policymakers respond to any resulting funding pressures.
+Ultimately, the magnitude of any impact will depend on how extensively families use the new provisions and how state and local policymakers respond to evolving funding challenges.

 Bottom Line